|

 Companion planting with rhubarb should always include three main considerations:

-• How tall they grow or shade will block out sunlight from reaching other plants.
+- How tall they grow or shade blocks sunlight from reaching other plants.

-• What benefits that particular crop provides by being planted nearby.
+- What benefits does that particular crop provide by being planted nearby?

 Companion Plants for Rhubarb – A comprehensive list!